atteneder/glTFast/Documentation~/glTFast.md

 #### Enforce Built-In shaders

-If you're using the Built-In render pipe and have the Shader Graph package version 12 or newer installed, glTFast will now use the `glTF-generic` shader graph instead of the shaders it used before.
+If you're using the Built-In render pipe and have the Shader Graph package version 12 or newer installed, glTFast will now use the `glTF-pbrMetallicRoughness` shader graph instead of the shaders it used before.
 If you want to revert to the old behavior/shaders, add `GLTFAST_FORCE_BUILTIN_SHADERS` to the list of scripting define symbols in the project settings.

 ### Upgrade to 4.x